Police Carry Out Search Operations In Different Areas - UrduPoint

 Police Carry Out Search Operations In Different Areas

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Mar, 2024) Rawalpindi District Police here on Thursday carried out search operations in the jurisdiction of Airport and Civil Lines police stations.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Mar, 2024) Rawalpindi District Police here on Friday carried out search operations in the jurisdiction of Chontra, Saddar Baroni, Jatli, Gujar Khan, Rawat, Murree, Kalar Syedan, Dhamial, Morgah, Wah Cantt, Race Course, Cantt Rwp, Airport and Saddar Wah police stations.

 According to a police spokesman, the search operations were conducted in order to maintain law and order and flush out suspects following the directions of City Police Officer (CPO) Syed Khalid Hamdani.